Outdoor rides at 6:30 PM! Tue and Thu road rides. Wed mountain bike rides.

 Our SAGs are stocked with a wide variety of delicious snacks to keep you fueled up for the best ride of the year!

-Our SAG hours of operation will be posted shortly!
+SAG hours of operation are posted below.

-Scroll to the bottom to learn how you can knock an hour off your century time!
+Click here to learn how you can knock an hour off your century time!

 All our SAGs have hours of operation that are based on a max speed of 25mph and a minimum speed of 10mph with a 7:00 AM start time.
 Our workers like helping out but they have lives too.
 If you start early or late or are spending too much time at each SAG you can run out of time and miss the cut off!
-SAG hours of operation will be posted here before the ride, on the map and included on the GPS route cues you can download.
+SAG hours of operation will be on the map and included on the GPS route cues you can download.

 How to take an hour off your century time!